-The internal control and risk management systems established by the Board of Management, which are appropriate and effective in relation to the scope of the Company's business operations and its risk situation, also address sustainability-related targets.
-Further information on sustainability can be found on the Company's website at (#) group.mercedes-benz.com/sustainability.
-The Board of Management ensures compliance with statutory provisions, official regulations, and internal policies within the Company, and works to ensure that they are also observed by the Group companies (compliance).
-It has established a comprehensive Compliance Management System geared to the risk situation of the Company, the basic features of which are presented in the Non-Financial Declaration chapter of the 2022 Annual Report.
-The components of the Compliance Management System include the BPO (Business Practices Office) whistleblowing system, which gives employees and external whistleblowers worldwide the opportunity to report violations of the rules.
+The internal control and risk management system established by the Board of Management also addresses sustainability-related targets.
+Further information on sustainability can be found on the company's website at ## group.mercedes-benz.com/sustainability.

+The Board of Management is responsible for ensuring compliance with statutory provisions and internal policies within the company, and works to ensure that they are also observed by the Group companies (compliance).
+It has established a comprehensive Compliance

+Management System geared to the risk situation of the company, the basic features of which are presented in the Non-Financial Declaration chapter of the 2023 Annual Report.
+The components of the Compliance Management System also include the BPO (Business & People Protection Office) whistleblowing system, which gives employees and external whistleblowers worldwide the opportunity to report violations of the rules.

-The Board of Management compiles the interim financial reports of the Company, the Annual Financial Statements of Mercedes-Benz Group AG, the Consolidated Financial Statements and the Combined Management Report with Non-Financial Declaration of the Company and the Group.
+The Board of Management compiles the interim financial reports of the company, the Annual Financial Statements of Mercedes-Benz Group AG, the Consolidated Financial Statements and the Combined Management Report with Non-Financial Declaration of the company and the Group.
 Together with the Supervisory Board, it prepares the Remuneration report and issues an annual Declaration of Compliance with the German Corporate Governance Code.

-The Board of Management and the Supervisory Board work to ensure the well-being of the Company in a relationship based on trust.
-The Board of Management informs the Supervisory Board regularly, comprehensively and in a timely manner about all strategic issues of relevance to the Company as a whole, including issues relating to the sustainability strategy, planning, profitability, business development, the situation of the Company, the internal control system, the risk management system and compliance.
+The Board of Management and the Supervisory Board work to ensure the well-being of the company in a relationship based on trust.
+The Board of Management informs the Supervisory Board regularly, comprehensively and in a timely manner about all strategic issues of relevance to the company as a whole, including issues relating to the sustainability strategy, planning, profitability, business development, the situation of the company, the internal control system, the risk management system and compliance.
 The Supervisory Board has defined the information and reporting duties of the Board of Management in more detail.